s-sullentrop/charterRewards/README.md

 Homework for Charter

-To run program, use command --npm start
+To run program, use command --npm start.

-An update may be required with command --npm update
+An update may be required with command --npm update.